An evening of jazz in the Wesley Fellowship Hall.

 Volunteers Peter Mucha, Joan Gordon, Paula Pree, Thomas Laryea, and Mallika Gamage.

 The event is cabaret-style: Audience members sit together at round tables and can eat and drink during the show.
 Hot meals, desserts, and drinks (non-alcoholic) are available for purchase.
 Audience members come away from the evening feeling the joy and uplift from this unique and engaging event (click here to see audience reaction).
+It’s a great way to get to know people in the neighborhood too.

-Jazz at Wesley is made possible through the generous support of National United Methodist Church.
+Jazz@Wesley is made possible through the generous support of National United Methodist Church.

 History of Jazz at Wesley